 I GREW UP HEARING the refrain “Baseball and Ballantine” sung on endless commercials while watching Phillies games on television in Northeastern Pennsylvania in the early ’60s.
-Ballantine was a local beer and sponsor of the broadcast of the games, and what goes better together than beer and baseball?
+Ballantine was a local brewery and its beer was very affordable and very popular.
+They sponsored the broadcast of the games because and what goes better together than beer and baseball?

-Well, howzabout LSD and baseball?
-And rather than answer that question, take a few minutes out of your day and watch this brief, entertaining, enlightening video about just that topic . . .
+Well, how about LSD and baseball?
+And rather than answer that question, take a few minutes out of your day and watch this brief, entertaining, enlightening video about just that topic.

 On June 12, 1970, Pittsburgh Pirates pitcher Dock Ellis pitched a no-hitter against the San Diego Padres.
-But not any no-hitter: Ellis claims to have been under the influence of LSD when he did what so few pitchers have ever done.
-The feat remain a bone of contention forty-five years later!
+But not any no-hitter: Ellis claims to have been under the influence of LSD when he did what relatively pitchers have ever done.
+The feat remains a bone of contention forty-five years later!

-An online petition demands that Major League Baseball release broadcast footage of the no-hitter, and the lack of said footage has prompted conspiracy theories.
-(No such footage is believed to exist, although a Pirates team photographer did record a few grainy, black-and-white minutes of Ellis throwing and slipping on the mound, later broadcast by HBO.)
+There was even a petition demanding that Major League Baseball release footage of the game.
+“No such footage is believed to exist, although a Pirates team photographer did record a few grainy, black-and-white minutes of Ellis throwing and slipping on the mound, later broadcast by HBO.”

 The folks at Snopes.com took a far more skeptical look at the situation (and this is slightly edited for this blog):

 “Only Dock Ellis knows whether or not he actually took LSD the day he pitched his no-hitter, and therefore we have to take him at his word.
 Even if Ellis did ingest LSD that day, however, judging by the extent to which the drug was affecting him by the time he took part in the evening’s game is problematic.